RestDB/codehooks-io-examples/svelte-todo/readme.md

 This application uses Svelte to implement a todoMVC application.
 The todo items are persisted to a Codehooks.io data backend using the standard CRUD REST API from a new Codehooks.io project.

 -   [Svelte](https://svelte.dev/) is a tool for building fast web applications.
 It is similar to JavaScript frameworks such as React and Vue, which share a goal of making it easy to build slick interactive user interfaces.
 - [Codehooks.io](https://codehooks.io) is a quick API and data backend.
-It is easy to start using Codehooks.io, and has the flexibility for growth and scale.
+Codehooks.io has a very easy start default with a NoSQL CRUD REST API, and has the flexibility and power for more advanced development as you grow.

 This app is a modification of the [Svelte Todomvc app](https://todomvc.com).
 The original [source code can be found here](https://github.com/tastejs/todomvc/tree/master/examples/svelte).